RocketDerp/April14_2025/Art/ScreenPlay/All_Say/They_All_Say.md

 A songwriter who changes costumes, dresses up, uses sets, used editing.

-To her audience, she is
+To her audience, she is "Learned the hard way" to practice her instrument to draw an audience.

 https://youtu.be/qi7Yh16dA0w?t=93